-Commuters find they can ride these bikes year round.
+Commuters find they can ride these bikes year-round.
 The rider is in control of his or her speed so they can easily handle winter conditions.
-The set-up of these bikes make them easy to ride in the city, especially if the commute is decently flat.
+The set-up of these one gear bikes makes them easy to ride in the city, especially if the commute is decently flat.

 Fixed gear bikes have a very efficient drive train, so almost all of the energy used when pedaling is transferred into motion.